Jonmainhart/Steganosaurus/README.md

 ### Getting Started

 1. Download or clone this repository to your local machine.
-2. Navigate to the `../Steganosaurus/` folder.
+2. Navigate to the `../Steganosaurus/src` folder.
 Note that the exact location depends on where you cloned the application.
 3. Install the required dependencies with the following:

 `python3 -m pip install -r requirements.txt`
+4. Type `python3 steganosaurus` and press Enter to launch the application.

 ### Choose an Image